YangXiaozhou/yangxiaozhou.github.io/_posts/2020-10-20-EM-algorithm-explained.md

 ### Unsupervised learning: Solving Gaussian mixture model for clustering

-Suppose you have a data set with n number of data points.
+Suppose you have a data set with $n$ number of data points.
 It could be a group of customers visiting your website (customer profiling) or an image with different objects (image segmentation).
-Clustering is the task of finding out k number of natural groups for your data when you don't know (or don't specify) the real grouping.
+Clustering is the task of finding out $k$ natural groups for your data when you don't know (or don't specify) the real grouping.
 This is an unsupervised learning problem because no ground-truth labels are used.

 Such clustering problem can be tackled by several types of algorithms, e.g., combinatorial type such as k-means or hierarchical type such as Ward’s hierarchical clustering.
 However, if you believe that your data could be better modeled as a mixture of normal distributions, you would go for Gaussian mixture model (GMM).

-The underlying idea of GMM is this; you assume that behind your data, there's a data generating mechanism.
-This mechanism first chooses one of the k normal distributions (with a certain probability) and then delivers a sample from that distribution.
-Therefore, once you have estimated each normal distribution's parameters, you could easily cluster each data point by selecting the one that gives the highest likelihood.
+The underlying idea of GMM is that you assume there's a data generating mechanism behind your data.
+This mechanism first chooses one of the $k$ normal distributions (with a certain probability) and then delivers a sample from that distribution.
+Therefore, once you have estimated each distribution's parameters, you could easily cluster each data point by selecting the one that gives the highest likelihood.

 <p>
   <img width="1024" alt="ClusterAnalysis Mouse" src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/ClusterAnalysis_Mouse.svg/1024px-ClusterAnalysis_Mouse.svg.png">
 </p>
 **FIGURE 1.**<i> An [example](https://commons.wikimedia.org/wiki/File:ClusterAnalysis_Mouse.svg) of mixture of Gaussian data and clustering using k-means and GMM (solved by EM).</i>

 However, estimating the parameters is not a simple task since we do not know which distribution generated which points (**missing information**).
 EM is an algorithm that can help us solve exactly this problem.
-This is why EM is the underlying algorithm for solving GMMs in scikit-learn's [implementation](https://scikit-learn.org/stable/modules/mixture.html#gaussian-mixture).
+This is why EM is the underlying solver in scikit-learn's GMM [implementation](https://scikit-learn.org/stable/modules/mixture.html#gaussian-mixture).

 ### Population genetics: Estimating moth allele frequencies to observe natural selection